When we talk about content marketing strategy, it’s amazing how often people think that means:

 You need a big enough audience to allow for a meaningful response when you try out a new content idea, or craft an offer for your product or service.

 But there’s no shortage of online publishers with big audiences and tiny businesses.
-If all you do is stand on the Information Superhighway trying to flag people down, you’re going to get flattened.
+If all you do is stand on the Information Superhighway trying to flag down people, you’re going to get flattened.

 Instead, craft a thoughtful, well-designed path.
 Lead prospects from the noise and clutter of the larger web to a sustained and valuable connection that solves the problems they care about.